 Online Store: The information provided as part of the checkout process is used for the purposes of fulfilling your order only.
 Yachting New Zealand does not store your credit card number, as it is processed directly with Yachting New Zealand's payment processor and bank.

 2.1.1 Third party providers

 We use some third-party providers to manage some of our engagement processes and services, such as newsletters, events registration, live chat and e-learning.
 Where we do this, any personal information you provide (such as your email address) may also be collected and stored by this provider and you should also check their privacy statements when using those services.
-We take steps to ensure that any providers we use can protect the personal information they process for us, including by conducting privacy impact assessments.
+We take steps to ensure that any providers we use can protect the personal information they process for us.

 2.1.2 Links to social networking services